-Some Crisis cards involve characters interacting with objective tokens.
-If a Crisis card allows characters to interact with its objective tokens, it will include an Interact ability in its special rules.
-At any time during a character's activation, while within Range (1) 1 of an objective token the character may spend 1 Power (2) to interact with that token.
-A character may interact with multiple tokens in the same activation but can't interact with the same token more than once per activation.
-What happens when a character interacts with an objective token is listed in the Crisis card's special rules.
+Some Crisis Cards involve characters interacting with objective tokens.
+If a Crisis Card allows characters to Interact with its objective tokens, it will include an Interact ability in its special rules.
+At any time during a character's Activation, while within Range (1) 1 of an objective token, the character may spend 1 Power (2) to Interact with that token.
+A character may Interact with multiple tokens in the same Activation but can't Interact with the same token more than once per Activation.
+What happens when a character Interacts with an objective token is listed in the Crisis Card's special rules.

-There are three types of objective tokens:
+There are four types of objective tokens:

-Civilian tokens: Civilian tokens represent high-value individuals such as innocent bystanders, secret Skrull agents, or even escaped prisoners whose rescue or capture are vital to advancing the plot.
-While civilians don't take part in actual combat, not all of them are eager to be "saved," and some may put up a fair bit of resistance!

-- Asset tokens: Asset tokens represent the key items that the heroes and villains of the Marvel Universe seek to acquire.
-These can be things like reality-altering cosmic cube fragments, vials of supersoldier serum, or critical research notes.
-No matter the specifics, you can be sure that whatever troubles the characters are facing, the assets they're fighting over will be central to successfully resolving them. - Target of Opportunity tokens: Not everything is something that can simply be picked up and taken to safety.
-Target of Opportunity tokens represent critical locations or points of interest that the characters must secure.
+- Civilian tokens: Civilian tokens represent high-value individuals such as innocent bystanders, secret Skrull agents, or even escaped prisoners, whose rescue or capture are vital to the mission.
+While civilians don't take part in actual combat, not all of them are eager to be "saved," and some may put up a fair bit of resistance! - Asset tokens: Asset tokens represent the key items that the heroes and villains of the Marvel Universe seek to acquire.
+These can be things like reality-altering Cosmic Cube fragments, vials of Super-Soldier Serum, or critical research notes.
+No matter the specifics, you can be sure that whatever troubles the characters are facing, the assets they're fighting over will be central to successfully resolving them. - Point of Interest tokens: Not everything is something that can simply be picked up and taken to safety.
+Point of Interest tokens represent critical locations that the characters must secure.
 These can be anything from the entrance to a secret lab to a desperately needed safe zone amid a gamma-irradiated wasteland.
-Regardless of their specific nature, there's no doubt that controlling these locations is paramount-allowing any other group to have access to them is simply not an option!
+Regardless of their specific nature, there's no doubt that controlling these locations is paramount-allowing any other group to have access to them is simply not an option! - Target of Opportunity tokens: Nothing in life is perfectly controllable.
+Sometimes combatants will need to secure a location that is particularly volatile or mobile.
+These are represented by Target of Opportunity tokens, and are best handled with caution.

-Sometimes you will have to place an Objective token on top of or underneath a piece of terrain.
-Players should agree whether or not an Objective token goes on top of or beneath a piece of terrain by determining which will make it the easiest for players to see.
+Sometimes you will have to place an objective token on top of or underneath a piece of terrain.
+Players should agree whether or not an objective token goes on top of or beneath a piece of terrain by determining which will make it the easiest for players to see.
 Some rules allow characters to pick up objective tokens.
 A character that picks up an objective token is holding that token.
-Place it on the character's stat card.
+Place it on the character's Stat Card.
 When a character holding one or more objective tokens is Dazed or KO'd, they drop all objective tokens they were holding.
-When a character drops a token place it onto the battlefield within Range $(\oplus)$ 2 of the character that was holding it.
+When a character drops a token, place it onto the battlefield within Range (\bigoplus) 2 of the character that was holding it.
 The opposing player of the character that dropped the tokens places them.

-Spider-Man has ended his movement within Range (�) 1 of a Cosmic Cube Fragment.
-The Crisis card Struggle for the Cube Continues has a rule that says characters can Interact with Cosmic Cube Fragments.
-Spider-Man spends 1 Power (��) to interact with the Cube Fragment, which removes it from the table and places it on his card.
+Spectacular Spider-Man has ended his movement within Range (⊕) 1 of a Cosmic Cube Fragment.
+The Crisis Card Struggle for the Cube Continues has a rule that says characters can Interact with Cosmic Cube Fragments.
+Spider-Man spends 1 Power (♦) to Interact with the Cube Fragment, which removes it from the table and places it on his card.
 Spider-Man is now holding the Cube Fragment.